Azerbaijani cuisine: Non-alcoholic beverages

-Locally made brands of bottled water include the following:
+Locally made brands of bottled water include:

 Alcoholic beverages

 Unlike multiple other countries with a predominantly Muslim population, alcohol consumption in Azerbaijan is entirely legal, and a variety of alcoholic drinks, both locally produced and imported can be found in shops and bars across the country.
 Although alcohol consumption in Azerbaijan is relatively moderate, alcoholic drinks still play a part in nightlife, festivities and celebrations.

 Wine

 Azerbaijan produces wine locally.
 In the Khanlar district of the Azerbaijan Republic, for example, archeologists have found jars buried with the remains of wine dating back to the 2nd millennium BC.
-Greek historian Strabo who had traveled to northern Azerbaijan (Caucasian Albania at the time) described cultivation of crops of grapes as so abundant that the residents were not able to harvest them.
 One of the most ancient and notable regions known for its wine-making produce is Tovuz in northwestern Azerbaijan.
 Archeological findings in this region speak of ancient vessels for wine storage, stones and remains of tartaric acid used for wine-growing.

 The contemporary wine-making in Azerbaijan is seen in Ganja-Qazakh and Shirvan economic zones.
 Vineyards in these regions account to about 7% of the country's cultivated land.
 The regions are famous for 17 vines and 16 table grape varieties, the most common of the wine cultivars being Pinot Noir.
 In Azerbaijan, wines made from grapes are called sharab (Azerbaijani: şərab) while wines from other fruits including apples, pomegranates and mulberry are called nabiz (Azerbaijani: nəbiz).
 Other sorts are called chakhyr (Azerbaijani: çaxır).
 According to historians, there are more than 450 different categories of wild grape found in Azerbaijan which had been used for wine-making throughout the history of Azerbaijan.